privateprep/intacct-ruby/README.md

 </request>
 ```

+If you are getting compliants about the ordering of parameters see `IntacctRuby::LegacyRequest#order_params`.

 ### Read Requests

 The read requests follow a slightly different pattern.
 The object-type is mentioned inside the `object` tag as seen here [Intacct List Journal Entries](https://developer.intacct.com/api/general-ledger/journal-entries/#list-journal-entry-lines).
 Hence, read requests don't accept a `object_type:` argument directly, the object type is passed through the parameters argument.
 The following code will read all GLENTRY objects in a specific interval